c-inodeo/checkoutchampionprogress/CheckOutChampionProgress.md

 - Implement a Blob Container -  Azure Storage Emulator (Research) - **DONE**
 - Product can belong to one or more category - **DONE**
 - Session Management - **DONE**
-- Add documentation as stated on the exercise instruction
+- Add documentation as stated on the exercise instruction - **IN PROGRESS**
+- System.Text.Json and Newtonsoft.Json are libraries that achieve something similar.
+However System.Text.Json yields better performance, please use this library moving forward - **DONE**
+- Please simplify your controller methods, rather than having several parameters like in the following: public IActionResult AddToCart(int productId, int quantity, bool isIncrement), you may pass a CartItemDto instead.
+Then you can map into into an Entity class that Entity Framework can understand - **DONE**
+- Please implement the async/await pattern in your application following these guidelines: [https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md](https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md)

 **Category Management:**
 - [x] Create, update, and delete product categories. ✅ 2024-07-03